 All allegations of abuse of children carried out by any staff member or volunteer will be taken seriously.
-If an allegation is made regarding a member of staff or volunteer, the following will be considered:
+If an allegation is made regarding a member of staff, a supply teacher or volunteer, the following will be considered:

-Has the member of staff/volunteer;
+Has the member of staff/supply teacher/volunteer;

-- Behaved in a way that has harmed a child, or may have harmed a child? - Possibly committed a criminal offence against or related to a child? - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children?
+- · Behaved in a way that has harmed a child, or may have harmed a child? - Possibly committed a criminal offence against or related to a child? - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children? - behaved or may have behaved in a way that indicates they may not be suitable to work with children.